Korazim: History

 The village was founded in 1983 as a moshav, but after it merged with Ma'of it became a community settlement.
 It is found just north of the Sea of Galilee.
 It is named after ancient Chorazin, mentioned in the New Testament, now the site of a much-visited archaeological park, which is located about 1 km east of the modern village.

-It was founded on the land of the depopulated Palestinian village of Al-Samakiyya.
+It was founded on the land of the former depopulated Palestinian village of Al-Samakiyya.